cdapio/cdap/docs/developer-guide/source/security.rst

 Authentication with REST Endpoints
 ----------------------------------
-When security is enabled on a Reactor cluster, only requests with a valid access token will be allowed by the Router.
+When security is enabled on a Reactor cluster, only requests with a valid access token will be allowed by Reactor.
 Clients accessing REST endpoints will first need to obtain an access token from the authentication server, as described above, which will be passed to the Router daemon on subsequent HTTP requests.